 The Four Questions

 One of the main focal points of the traditional Passover seder is the maggid, the telling of the story of the Exodus from Egypt.
-This story begins with the youngest person at the seder asking the Four Questions (Mah Nishtanah), and don't worry; if you're the youngest and Hebrew isn't your area of expertise, you're off the hook!
+This story begins with the youngest person at the seder asking the Four Questions (Mah Nishtanah).
 These questions provide the impetus for telling why this night is different from all other nights.

 Mah nishtanah halailah hazeh mikol haleilot?